Crepusculo/Notes/.Homework/EnglishWriting-2.md

 However, the tradition of Chengdu not only did not disappear but strides on.
 Nestled among the downtown skyscrapers are two neighborhoods which have been preserved and re-created to represent the streets of old.
 Souvenir and food stalls alternate with cafes and restaurants in Jin Li and Kuan Xiangzi — even the Starbucks is "old fashioned."[2]

 That's my hometown, modern and old, fashionable and traditional, peaceful and lively, spicy and non-spicy.
+I'm always proud of being a Chengduness.

 ## Reference
 [1]:Chengdu (Sichuan) City Information (2013)